 The state pension could be the foundation of a retirement plan.
-A couple could receive around £16,000 to £18,000 in guaranteed index linked lifetime income.
+A couple could receive around £16,000 to £20,000 in guaranteed index linked lifetime income.
 This is only paid at 66 so there will probably be a gap between stopping work and receiving this.

-The state pension could cover an individual or couple's essential spending and if it can be shown that this is the case or there are other sources of income a lower withdrawal rate could be taken so there would be less likelihood that the fund would be exhausted
+The state pension could cover an individual or couple's essential spending and if it can be shown that this is the case or there are other sources of income it is more likely that a recommendation will be appropriate.